Elizabeth Warren: 2012

 Warren ran unopposed for the Democratic nomination and won it on June 2, 2012, at the state Democratic convention with a record 95.77% of the votes of delegates.
 She encountered significant opposition from business interests.
 In August, the political director for the U.S. Chamber of Commerce commented that "no other candidate in 2012 represents a greater threat to free enterprise than Professor Warren".
 Warren nonetheless raised $39 million for her campaign, more than any other Senate candidate in 2012, and showed, according to The New York Times, "that it was possible to run against the big banks without Wall Street money and still win".

 Warren received a prime-time speaking slot at the 2012 Democratic National Convention on September 5, 2012.
 She positioned herself as a champion of a beleaguered middle class that "has been chipped, squeezed, and hammered".
 According to Warren, "People feel like the system is rigged against them.
 And here's the painful part: They're right.
 The system is rigged."
 Warren said Wall Street CEOs "wrecked our economy and destroyed millions of jobs" and that they "still strut around congress, no shame, demanding favors, and acting like we should thank them".

+On November 6, 2012, Warren defeated Brown with 53.7% of the vote.
+She was the first woman ever elected to the U.S. Senate from Massachusetts, and became part of a sitting U.S. Senate that had 20 women senators in office, the most in Senate history at the time.